Disclosure: This patio makeover post is sponsored by Walmart. As always, all opinions and words are honest and my own.

 I know it might sound like I’m exaggerating about the wind, but it really is something to consider in this area!
 Rochester is the 2nd windiest city in the US and we regularly have things toppled over by gusts or blowing through our yard like tumbleweeds.
 Our gutter extenders often blow off even though they are weighed down with rocks!

-And I got a bunch of plants there as well!
+And I got a bunch of plants there as well to finish up this patio makeover!
 My cart was quite the spectacle with the chairs balanced on top and plants hanging off the sides.
 I was impressed with myself that I got it out to the van by myself.

 The petunias have been so happy on the patio.
 I gave them a good dead-heading when I bought them home and they have just bloomed and bloomed.